-Based on guidance from the Statewide Steelhead Management Plan (SSMP), WDFW plans to develop Regional Management Plans (RPMs) for each of the steelhead Distinct Population Segments (DPSs) on the Washington coast: the Coastal Olympic Peninsula DPS and the Southwest Washington DPS.
+Based on guidance from the SSMP, WDFW plans to develop Regional Management Plans (RPMs) for each of the steelhead Distinct Population Segments (DPSs) on the Washington coast: the Coastal Olympic Peninsula DPS and the Southwest Washington DPS.
 That process will further develop the management strategies presented in the CSPIP, in part by setting long-term conservation objectives and by including Integrated Population Model (IPM) based Management Strategy Evaluations (MSEs) to assess the effectiveness of multiple harvest control rules (e.g., catch or effort related limits) in supporting healthy steelhead runs and sustainable fisheries in the long-term.
 WDFW will use these tools to anticipate and publicly communicate recreational steelhead fishery regulations further in advance of the fishery season than previously possible.
+Importantly, the development of RMPS will be consistent with adopted Department policies and undertaken cooperatively with Tribal co-managers and federal partners.